-The relationship between directors/company auditors of audited companies and accounting auditors has strengthened streamlined through the recent revision of the Companies Act and related regulations such as the Corporate Governance Code.
-Meanwhile, incidents such as fraudulent accounting by listed companies and overseas group companies continue to be seen.
+The relationship between directors/company auditors of audited companies and accounting auditors is being developed under the Companies Act and related regulations such as the Corporate Governance Code.
+On the other hand, among listed companies, for example, accounting fraud at overseas group companies continues to be seen.